AICAN-Research/breast-epithelium-segmentation/README.md

 </details>

+## How to cite

-Please cite our paper if you find it useful:
+Please, cite our research article if you found this repository useful:
 ```
 @misc{hoibo2023immunohistochemistry,
     title={Immunohistochemistry guided segmentation of benign epithelial cells, in situ lesions, and invasive epithelial cells in breast cancer slides},